 Elizabeth McKellar is an architectural historian specialising in British architecture and culture.
 She has a particular interest in London’s history and buildings and was a member of the Editorial Committee of the London Journal from 2000-2010 and Historic England's London Advisory Committee (2011-17).
 She received a Leverhulme Research Fellowship in 2011-12 to complete her book Landscapes of London: the City, the Country, and the Suburbs 1660-1840 (2013) which was published by Yale University Press and the Paul Mellon Centre for Studies in British Art and won the Society of Architectural Historians (US) Elisabeth Blair MacDougall Award in 2017.
 She also writes regularly on architectural and design historiography particularly that of the late nineteenth and twentieth century, the theme of her contributions to Neo-Georgian Architecture 1880-1970: a reappraisal (2016) which she co-edited with Julian Holder.
-She is currently writing a biography of the architectural historian Sir John Summerson.
+She is currently writing a cultural biography of the architectural historian Sir John Summerson for which she was awarded a Paul Mellon Senior Fellowship for 2018-219.
 She has previously held posts at the Victoria and Albert Museum and Birkbeck College.

 Elizabeth McKellar has supervised a number of research students and particularly welcomes applications in the area of architectural history - especially British architecture; urban history; and British eighteenth and twentieth century cultural history.